top of page

 Well, here's another cheeky top tip for you.

-If sleeping on the floor or outside isn't your thing, head down to the bowels of the ship where aboard Moby Otta you'll find several secluded pullman seat lounges down on Deck 2 which is below the vehicle decks and waterline.
+If sleeping on the floor or outside isn't your thing, head down to the bowels of the ship where aboard Moby Otta you'll find several secluded Pullman seat lounges down on Deck 2 which is below the vehicle decks and waterline.

 Access to the quiet lounge